-Frame uses the term exchange to refer to a discrete conversation consisting of messages.
-An exchange includes what other products refer to as a ticket, case, or conversation.
+Frame uses the term record to refer to a container containing one or more messages.
+A record includes what other products might refer to as a ticket, case, conversation, or submitted survey.

-The exchange detail view shows the full transcript and all metadata from a conversation, like the email domain, participants, and tags applied.
+The record detail view shows the full transcript and all metadata from a conversation, like the email domain, participants, and tags applied.

-There are many ways to navigate to the detailed view of an exchange, usually by drilling down through other areas of the tool.
-The most common is, when you see an exchange, to click anywhere that isn't a "pill."
-Once in the exchange, you can press the "X" in the top right to return to whatever your previous view was.
+There are many ways to navigate to the detailed view of a record, usually by drilling down through other areas of the tool.
+The most common is, when you see a record, to click anywhere that isn't a "pill."
+Once in the record, you can press the "X" in the top right to return to whatever your previous view was.

-Once you're in an exchange you can view:
+Once you're in a record you can view:

-- The source ID (think ticket or case number for most systems) in the top left.
-In a search, you can actually use the filter "source.id" to pull up a particular exchange by this number.
+- The source ID (think ticket or case ID for most systems) in the top left.
+In a search, you can actually use the filter "source.id" to pull up a particular record by this number.

 - All participants in the conversation, whether they're marked as a customer or agent.
 If you click on a contact, you'll open up details about their recent stats.

-- Span (or sentence)-level annotations.
-Theses are special tags we can build on our end that will be applied to relevant snippets of conversation based on a combination of Neural Language Processing models and keyword signals.
-You can click on a stack to open up all examples, or on a specific span to navigate to its location in the larger exchange.
+- Span (aka sentence)-level annotations.
+Theses are special tags we can build on our end that will be applied to relevant snippets of conversation based on a combination of semantic embedding models, regular expressions, and keyword signals.
+You can click on a stack to open up all examples, or on a specific span to navigate to its location in the larger record.

-- All other tags applied at the exchange level, like case status, account, etc. -- think any more general fields that can be used for classification of conversations.
-You can remove any tag by pressing the "x" next to its name.
+- All other tags applied at the record level, like case status, account, etc. -- think any more general fields that can be used for classification of conversations.
+You can remove any tag applied in Frame (not the source system) by pressing the "x" next to its name.
 Clicking on the name of a tag itself will open the tag drilldown view.